pablordoricaw/mountserver/README.md

 code with the text editor of your choice while still compiling and executing it on the server.

+Works even better if an ssh key pair has been setup between your computer and the server.
+Here's [DigitalOcean](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2) tutorial on how to generate and setup the ssh keys.

 ### Tested environments:
 __macOS__ -> [FUSE for macOS](https://osxfuse.github.io/) required.